MA Program (Thesis-based)

 The proposal is expected to be primarily the work of the student, with ongoing guidance from the supervisor.
 The objectives of the thesis proposal are several: to present and justify the selection of a thesis topic; to demonstrate the candidate's familiarity with relevant bodies of literature; to discuss the theoretical, methodological and ethical implications of data collection; and to outline a research schedule and budgetary considerations.

+Once the detailed thesis research proposal is approved by the supervisor(s) and the second reader, the student can begin conducting his/her research.
 The Department and University also require all students doing research with human subjects to conform to obtain written approval from the university’s Interdisciplinary Committee on Ethics in Human Research (ICEHR) before their research commences.

 The fieldwork process provides an opportunity for the student to develop professional research skills and work on topics that have the potential to make a valuable contribution to the field of Anthropology and to the broader research community.